sparolab/TRIDENT/README.md

 ##  🎫 License
 For academic usage, the code is released under the GPL License, Version 3.0 (as defined in the [LICENSE](LICENSE)).
 For any commercial purpose, please contact the authors.
-This work is licensed under the GPL License, Version 3.0

 [![License](https://img.shields.io/badge/License-GPL--3.0-929292)](https://www.gnu.org/licenses/gpl-3.0.html)